emacs-mirror/emacs/mps/manual/source/pool/mvff.rst

     the following :term:`keyword arguments`:

     * :c:macro:`MPS_KEY_EXTEND_BY` (type :c:type:`size_t`, default
-      65536) is the :term:`size` of segment that the pool will request from the :term:`arena`.
+      65536) is the :term:`size` of block that the pool will request from the :term:`arena`.

     * :c:macro:`MPS_KEY_MEAN_SIZE` (type :c:type:`size_t`, default 32)